A Universal Design Approach

 Products that are aimed at a specific target group can sometimes generate interest and demand from unforeseen markets.
 The OXO good grips range is a well cited case study of how a specialised product design (designed with older people with arthritis in mind) can generate widespread demand.

 A business that positively contributes to society by incorporating a universal design approach is likely to receive a reputation for having a high level of corporate social responsibility.

 Increased Consumer Expectations

 In recent decades, the voice of the general public has become more prominent and more influential.
-People are more confident to speak up when they have a complaint and information and communication technologies (ICT) have made this increasingly easier to do.
+People are more confident to speak up when they have a complaint and information and communication technologies (ICT) and social media have made this increasingly easier to do.
 Direct pressure from consumer groups as well as direct engagement with their customers have encouraged many companies to evolve their design process and improve their customer services to accommodate a wider range of people.
 Universal Design enables companies to design products and service and environments that more closely match consumer expectations and needs.

-Accept at First Use
+Acceptance at First Use

 A consumer forms an opinion about a product at first use, or even first sight.
 A recent study suggested that internet users take less than 50 milliseconds (one twentieth of a second) to judge the visual appeal of a website they have visited.